ironsheep/P2-vscode-extensions/TASKS-User.md

 If I'm updating to a new verison I do the following:

 - Remove `/Applications/flexprop-prior`
-- Move the `/Applications/flexprop` to `/Applications/flexprop-prior`
+- Rename the `/Applications/flexprop` to `/Applications/flexprop-prior`
 - Create a new empty `/Applications/flexprop` folder
 - Move all of the content of the `flexprop` folder (created during the unzip) to the `/Applications/flexprop` folder